shamnadps/chatclient_reactjs/README.md

 babel-eslint is been used to correct the styling and for the intendation issues.

+#### Eslint Config airbnb test ####

+For dealing with code standards, eslint-config-airbnb is used.
+This has been integrated to npm script. eslint src/** --fix has been added to test script. for checking the code related issues.

+* Run: `npm test`

 #### Bug Reporting ####

 Feel free to report any bugs.
 I will be more than happy to fix them right away.